Lepidobatrachus laevis: Description

 This frog has become popular in pet stores due to its comical flat appearance and intelligent behavior.
 Females reach a size of 100 mm while males sometimes only grow half as large.
 They have a large head that makes up to 1/3 of the body, with a notably large mouth.
 Their mouth contains a top row of teeth and two "fangs" on the lower jaw.
 They have extremely short and stubby limbs and the forelimbs are unwebbed.
 L. laevis is dark olive green with darker blotches outlined in orange.
 The males have a dark blue throat.

 Diet and behavior

 The wide-mouth frog is well adapted to its environment, notably the harsh winter.
-During this time it will remain inactive underground in a cocoon of shed dead skin which protects it from losing water until they emerge.
+During this time it will remain inactive underground in a cocoon of shed dead skin which protects it from losing water until it emerges.
 This species is generally very aggressive and will puff up when threatened to appear larger.
 If this behavior does not deter the intruder they will make a shrill screech, bite, and corner the target.
 They are nocturnal and hunt at night, submerged up to their nostrils waiting for prey to pass by.
 They then lunge and swallow the prey whole.
 They feed on other frogs, insects, and snails.
-They have a reputation for being cannibalistic.
+Both adults and tadpoles of the species are known to be occasional cannibals.
+The tadpoles of this species are obligate carnivores that swallow their prey whole.
+The diet of L. laevis tadpoles is similar to that of adults and includes snails, insects, other tadpoles, and crustaceans.
+They have a different gut morphology than non-carnivorous tadpoles.